maxguru/mysql-vector/README.md

 ## Warning: Breaking changes in 3.x

 This fork of the library (maxguru/mysql-vector) has breaking changes compared to the original 2.x version (allanpichardo/mysql-vector).
-Please review the relevant section before using this fork.
+Please review the relevant sections before upgrading.

-### 2.0.0 → 3.0.0
+### 2.0.x → 3.0.0

+- Embeddings generation removed
+  - 2.x included built-in embeddings generation utilities; 3.0.0 removes the entire embeddings generation component
+  - The library is now “bring your own vectors” only: you must compute embeddings externally and pass numeric arrays to upsert()/batchInsert()
+  - Action: Remove any usage of previous embeddings-generation code and replace it with calls to your external embedding provider

 - Database schema overhaul
   - Removed columns: vector (JSON), normalized_vector (JSON), magnitude (DOUBLE)